A crow flies over this valley,

 – Korinji's founding poem, November 2013

 It is all these things.
-There is no other place quite like Korinji in the West, or in the world.
+There are few places like Korinji in the West, or indeed in the world.
 Yet here, remarkably, it sits in this silent Wisconsin valley.
 And the feet of sincere people from around the world walk the forest trail to our gate."

 – Meido Moore Roshi